Dhun Jehangir Ruttonjee

 Dhun Jehangir Ruttonjee CBE JP (10 July 1903 – 28 July 1974) was a leader of the Indian community in Hong Kong.
 He was chairman of the Hong Kong Anti-Tuberculosis and Thoracic Diseases Association [zh] and a Legislative Councillor.

 Ruttonjee was the son of businessman and philanthropist Jehangir Ruttonjee.

 Biography

 Ruttonjee was born in Hong Kong in 1903 to prominent Parsee Jehangir Hormusjee Ruttonjee.
-He attended St Joseph's College and was an undergraduate at the University of Hong Kong, although, like many of his fellows at the university before the war, he left early to join the family business.
+He attended Saint Joseph's College and was an undergraduate at the University of Hong Kong, although, like many of his fellows at the university before the war, he left early to join the family business.